NOAA-OWP/ngen/doc/BMI_SERIALIZATION_PROTOCOL.md

    buffer size in bytes.
 Before any `create` has been performed, report `0`.
 The protocol uses this to allocate the read destination before `GetValue(state, ...)`.

+   Models whose language adapter marshals the `SetValue(state, ...)` buffer through a pre-sized container — `Bmi_Py_Adapter` wraps raw bytes in a numpy array sized by `GetVarNbytes` — need `GetVarNbytes(ngen::serialization_state)` to return a valid length even before any `create` has fired, because the adapter queries it at restore time to decide how many bytes to marshal across the language boundary.
+Such models should compute the size of a snapshot of the current model state on demand (e.g. by running the same serialize routine that `create` would run and measuring its output).
+Adapters that pass the raw `SetValue(state, ...)` pointer straight through to the model (C, C++, Fortran) don't need this — the model reads whatever the caller provides.
 4. **`GetValue(ngen::serialization_state, dst)`**: copy the captured bytes from the internal buffer into `dst`. `dst` is sized to `size` bytes (as reported by `GetValue(size, ...)`).